Is Your Favorite Player Overperforming? How to Spot Regression in Baseball

 Expected Stats: What Should Have Happened

 BABIP tells you something weird is going on.
 Expected stats tell you exactly how weird.
-Statcast tracks the exit velocity and launch angle of every batted ball and assigns an expected outcome based on what historically happens to balls hit that way.
+Every batted ball's exit velocity and launch angle get converted into an expected outcome based on what historically happens to balls hit that way.
 The result is a family of "x" stats: xBA (expected batting average), xSLG (expected slugging), and xwOBA (expected weighted on-base average).

-Picture a guy hitting .340 in April with an xBA of .260 β those bloop singles won't keep falling.
+Picture a guy hitting .340 in April with an xBA of .260 — those bloop singles won't keep falling.
 The exit velocities aren't there.
 He's hitting the ball softly and getting results anyway.
-When the luck dries up, he's a .260 hitter, and that .340 average is going to crater by June.
+When the variance corrects, he's a .260 hitter, and that .340 average is going to crater by June.

 The single best stat to watch is the gap between wOBA and xwOBA.
 If a player's wOBA is 50+ points above his xwOBA, he's living on borrowed time.
 If it's 50+ points below, he's about to get paid.